Multiple Offset Accounts in Australia: Structuring Your Home Loan

 When applying for a second home loan, the process involves several key requirements that lenders will assess to determine your eligibility.
 Here are the main criteria you need to meet:

-• Deposit or Equity: You need a second home buyer deposit, typically at least 20% of the property’s purchase price, to avoid paying lenders mortgage insurance (LMI).
+Deposit or Equity: You need a second home buyer deposit, typically at least 20% of the property’s purchase price, to avoid paying lenders mortgage insurance (LMI).
 Alternatively, you can use the equity built up in your current home as a deposit.
+Many borrowers choose to access equity through refinancing their existing home loan rather than saving an entirely new deposit.

-• Savings and Assets: Lenders will evaluate your savings balance and the value of any other properties or investments you own.
+Savings and Assets: Lenders will evaluate your savings balance and the value of any other properties or investments you own.
 This helps determine your financial stability and ability to manage the additional mortgage.
 Showing that you have savings to contribute towards the purchase and that you can meet repayment requirements is beneficial.
+If your second property is intended as an investment, it may be worth exploring investment property finance options.

-• Number of Dependents: The number of dependents you have can impact your borrowing capacity, as it affects your overall financial obligations and disposable income.
+Number of Dependents: The number of dependents you have can impact your borrowing capacity, as it affects your overall financial obligations and disposable income.
+Borrowers who originally entered the market through a first home buyer loan may find their borrowing position has changed significantly since their initial property purchase.

 Reviewing your current home loan is a crucial step when considering the purchase of a second home.
 Here’s a guide to help you: